 Nmedia - Fotolia

-Most stories of a migration to microservices start with developers yearning for more application stability during frequent code updates, or the ability to scale without resource compromises, or a route out of dependency hell.
+Most monolith to microservices examples start off with developers yearning for more application stability during frequent code updates, or the ability to scale without resource compromises, or a route out of dependency hell.

-But for Scott Bassin, engineering director at Ibotta Inc., a Denver-based mobile shopping rewards provider, none of those usual reasons applied.
-He wanted to attract and retain the best developers, which he couldn't do with a monolithic application architecture.
+But Scott Bassin, engineering director at Ibotta Inc., a Denver-based mobile shopping rewards provider, also wanted to attract and retain the best developers, which he couldn't do with a monolithic application architecture.

 New developers struggled to comprehend a whole application to develop features or improvements for it.
 "The monolith was hard to get into engineers' heads," Bassin said.
 With microservices, engineers can focus on one independent functional component of the application: "[Microservices] future-proof the app for the skilled workforce," he said.